grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "That is because the sonar uses a couple of sets of microphones, one on the front of the boat, and one at the rear.
 Sound coming in hits one microphone before the other, and the sonar rig puts the difference into the earphones for you.
 With practice, you can use the difference in how long it takes to estimate how far away a contact is, for instance, I can tell you these dolphins are about a third of a nautical mile away.
 That only works if the contact is close enough that we can hear the difference though.
 If you think about it: a contact that is farther away will send out a sound that will hit both the microphones on the bow of the _Prospect_ and the stern at basically the same time."

-"OK, ya, that makes sense."
-Said Cassandra, picturing the sound waves bouncing off the boat in her head.
+"OK, ya, that makes sense," said Cassandra, picturing the sound waves bouncing off the boat in her head.

 Hemi smiled.
 "Miss Cassandra, you may have a career ahead of you.
 Keep practicing until we surface and start the diesels later tonight.
 You will not be able to hear anything after that."